syerak748/syerak748/README.md

 - 👋 Hi, I’m @syerak748
-- 👀 I’m interested in game-dev, working on new and better projects
+- 👀 I’m interested in IOS App Dev(SwiftUI), Computer Architecture and Game-Dev
-- 🌱 I’m currently learning machine learning, RUST
+- 🌱 I’m currently learning and mastering SwiftUI, Computer Architecture and will start C# soon.
-- 😎 You can reach me at kshitij748@gmail.com
+- 😎 You can reach me at kshitij748@gmail.com.
-- 🙄 Find my resume at https://resume.io/r/OgDxqDKHE.
-(PS : you ll reach this profile eventually)

 <!---
 syerak748/syerak748 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.